nunoatgithub/shm-rpc-bridge/README.md

 ### Key Components

 1. **POSIX Shared Memory Buffers**: Two buffers (request/response) for bidirectional communication
-2. **POSIX Semaphores**: Producer-consumer pattern for synchronization
+2. **POSIX Semaphores**: Producer-consumer pattern for synchronization.
+There are no user-space synchronization primitives commom to Linux and MacOS.
+Hence this lib uses a kernel space primitive that exists in both.
 3. **JSON Serialization**: Simple, flexible message encoding

 ## Benchmarks